SathyaBhat/sathyasays.com/content/posts/2011-01-02-remove-all-files-but-one-with-rm.md

   - tutorials

 ---
 > Is there any way to remove all of the files in a directory except for one with a certain filename?
 For instance, if I had a directory containing the files file1, file2, and dontdelete.
 Would there be any way to quickly delete file1, and file2 and not dontdelete?
-I know that I could just do rm file1 file2 but that wouldn&#8217;t work for a bunch of files.
-Also, I&#8217;m on Mac OS X if that makes a difference
+I know that I could just do rm file1 file2 but that wouldn't work for a bunch of files.
+Also, I'm on Mac OS X if that makes a difference

 via [command line &#8211; Remove all files but one with rm &#8211; Super User][1].